 Fire District No. 3 of the Township of Old Bridge's net position is a useful indicator of the District's financial condition.
-At the end of 2017, the District's assets exceeded its liabilities by approximately \$4.16 million.
+At the end of 2018, the District's assets exceeded its liabilities by approximately \$3.09 million.
 The largest portion of Fire District No. 3 of the Township of Old Bridge's net position is its investment in capital assets.
 The District uses these assets to provide fire-fighting services to the community; consequently, these assets are not available for future spending.
-Fire District No. 3 of the Township of Old Bridge's investment in capital assets is reported net of related debt.
-Since the capital assets are not available to liquidate the debt, other sources must be utilized for the repayment of the debt.